Armaan-sinwar-1233/TAGGER/README.md

 ## Project Overview

 This project automates the creation of custom clothing tags using product data from an Excel sheet.
 Each tag includes the product price, description, size, and a barcode.
 The generated tags are saved in a well-formatted Excel file, ready for printing.
-The barcodes are created using the `EAN-13` format, and if a barcode already exists, the system reuses it.
+The barcodes are created using the `Code 128` format, and if a barcode already exists, the system reuses it.

 ## Features
 - **Excel Integration**: Reads product data such as item codes, prices, descriptions, and sizes from an input Excel file.
-- **Barcode Generation**: Dynamically generates and saves `EAN-13` barcodes for each product, ensuring every item has a unique barcode.
+- **Barcode Generation**: Dynamically generates and saves `Code 128` barcodes for each product, ensuring every item has a unique barcode.
 - **Customizable Tags**: Tags are generated with customizable design, including product price, description, size, and barcode.
 - **Batch Processing**: The system processes multiple tags at once, allowing for efficient tag generation for large product datasets.